This article shows how to add Amazon Music songs to Apple iMovie on macOS 10.14 to 13 Ventura.

 Since Amazon Music songs are encrypted in a unique encoded tech, you cannot download them to computer as local files.
 But currently, you can get MP3s from Amazon digital store, or, extract MP3s from Amazon Music by using TuneBoto Amazon Music Converter.

 The latter solution is the best and most economical one to get Amazon Music offline and transfer to iMovie.
-As the flagship product on TuneBoto, this Amazon Music recorder allows converting any Amazon Music songs, playlists, or podcasts to MP3/AAC/FLAC/WAV/AIFF/ALAC plain music format with no need to install any extra apps.
+As the flagship product on TuneBoto, this Amazon Music recorder allows converting any Amazon Music songs, playlists, or podcasts to MP3/AAC/FLAC/WAV/AIFF/ALAC plain music format.

 Next, we will show you a simple way to download Amazon Music to iMovie for video editing.
 And here you will need: an Amazon Music Unlimited or Prime Music account, TuneBoto Amazon Music Converter, and a Mac computer.

-Step 1 Log In Amazon Music on Mac
+Step 1 Select One Download Mode And Log In Amazon Music on Mac

 Step 2 Select MP3 as the Output Format for iMovie BGM

-Tap the "Setting" gear icon, select output format, bit rate, sample rate, output path, and so on.
+Tap the "Settings" tab, select output format, bit rate, sample rate, output path, and so on.

 Step 3 Import Amazon Music to TuneBoto

-TuneBoto enables to directly download Amazon songs offline.
-You can choose a preferred playlist on the main interface, and tap the "+Add" icon.
-Then TuneBoto will analyze and list the music you want.
+Webplayer mode: Go to Amazon Music web player.
+You can choose a preferred playlist on the main interface, and tap the "Click to add" icon.
+Then TuneBoto will analyze and list the music you want and tap "Add".

 Step 4 Start Downloading Amazon Music